-It is important to note that these instructional steps are only for hookah hoses advertised as "washable" (including the Nammor Hookah Hose and modern silicone hoses such as the Shisha House Ripper, Aluminum D-Hose, or BYO Silicone hose.
+It is important to note that these instructional steps are only for hookah hoses advertised as "washable" such as the Shisha House Ripper, Aluminum D-Hose, or BYO Silicone hose.
 If your hookah hose has silicone tubing, it is most likely a washable hose.
 Running water through a non-washable hose will damage the inner lining and cause unwanted corrosion and/or rusting.

-Step 1: Fill 'er up!
 Remove the mouth tip and heel end from the siliicone tubing and fill the tubing about halfway up with water from a tap.
 You can also pour in the water from a pitcher or use purified bottled water if you so desire.
 If you'have a large sink straight from the faucet works too, just have something on the other end of your tubing to catch the exiting water!

-Step 4: Swing!
 After you have poured out the water, there will still be some moisture left in the hose that gravity alone won't get out.
 Here's where a little centrifugal force comes in handy (you're going to want to do this outdoors, by the way).
-Make sure that your mouth tip is detached from the hose and then grab the hose by the middle and swing it around by your side, which will force out any loose drops of moisture.
+Make sure that your mouth tip and heel end are still detached from the hose and then grab the hose near one of the ends and swing it around by your side, which will force out any loose drops of moisture.
 You should only have to do this for less than a minute.

 Alternatively, you can also blow air in through one side of your hose to push any excess moisture out through the other end, though this method may take a bit longer than the centrifugal force method listed above.
 Either way, it's still a good idea to allow your hose to hang dry after either one of these methods!

 Step Five: Handle and Heel Tips!